 To access your official course details for the year you started your degree, please visit the handbook

 Natural disasters, poverty, injustice, conflict.
 All around the world, the environment in which development and humanitarian workers find themselves is more complex and diverse than ever.

 This course – developed in association with Save the Children – builds a unique, global platform where development & humanitarian practitioners and academics can share knowledge and experience, with a focus on improving leadership, preparedness and response capacities to national and international emergencies and developmental issues.

-To be awarded a Master of Development and Humanitarian Action, you will typically complete 8 credit points of study as listed below and
+To be awarded a Master of Sustainable Development and Humanitarian Action, you will typically complete:

 Each unit below is delivered via the FutureLearn platform, and takes approximately 10 weeks to complete.